-One through Five
+One Through Five

-Read this list in reverse — from bottom to top — and realize that each tenant means nothing without the one before it.
+Read this list in reverse — from bottom to top — and realize that each tenet means nothing without the one before it.
 Getting a good presentation is useless if you’ve already spooked the fish.
 And you’ll never have a chance to fight a fish hard if you’re fishing the wrong part of the river.

 Find trout and don’t spook them.
 Refine an excellent presentation with a reasonable pattern, and then fight ‘em hard.